-The idea of presumption in the late-sixteenth century.
-A study of Jacopo Menochio’s De praesumptionibus (1587)
+The idea of presumption in the 16th century.
+A study of Jacopo Menochio’s treatise De praesumptionibus (1587)

 What is a presumption, and why was this argumentative form so current in the period from the late 16th c. to the early codifications?